What to do when an opener runs, but the garage door isn’t moving.

 If your garage door opener runs when you use your remote or wall-mounted button, but the door itself won’t open, the issue might not be perfectly clear.

-To help you diagnose the signs of a garage door opener experiencing issues, Overhead Door Company of Huntsville/North Alabama™ put together the following troubleshooting post for our local homeowners in Huntsville, Madison, and the surrounding metro areas of North Alabama.
+For a closer look at potential challenges with your garage door opener, Overhead Door Company of Huntsville/North Alabama™ has compiled this in-depth guide.
+It’s designed to assist our local homeowners in Huntsville, Madison, and the surrounding metro areas of North Alabama in understanding and addressing these issues.

 Your Garage Door Opener Runs, but the Door Won’t Open